 - Crack chicken noodle soup

-Oh, and if you are looking for even more amazing easy recipes, be sure to follow us on YouTube, TikTok, and Instagram.
-We post new ones almost every day on them!
+And if you're looking for even more easy recipes, be sure to follow us on YouTube, TikTok, and Instagram.

 Ingredients